Close Banner

 Summary

 If you're looking for a family-friendly Halloween event, then the LEGOLAND California Brick-or-Treat Monster Party is for you and your tadpoles 12 and under.
-The Frog Family was hoppin' excited to attend this awesome event in 2023.
+The Frog Family is always hoppin' excited to attend this awesome event.
 Our tadpoles sit at two ends of the ideal age group spectrum for this event and theme park, with a tween who still loves to build with LEGOs and wear a Halloween costume and a toddler who believes every day is a reason to dress up.

-Our Bricktastic Guide to LEGOLAND California Brick-or-Treat - Lord Vampyre wants to meet you
+Our Bricktastic Guide to LEGOLAND California Brick-or-Treat - LEGO Mummy wants to meet you

 Overview of LEGOLAND California Brick-or-Treat Monster Party